awmckinley/config/modules/dev.apple/README.md

-# Apple Development
+# Apple Development Tools

-Software for Apple platform development.
+Comprehensive development tools and utilities for creating, testing, and deploying applications for Apple platforms, including iOS, macOS, and other Apple operating systems.

 ## iOS Apps